 - cyclosporine and other medications that suppress the immune system

-If a woman already has eczema and becomes pregnant, it is important for her to speak with a doctor about the medication she is taking as soon as possible.
+A person who already has eczema and becomes pregnant, or someone trying to conceive, should speak with a doctor about the medication they are taking as soon as possible.
 After pregnancy, a person who is nursing may also need to avoid these medications.

 Home remedies can be very effective in managing some of the discomforts associated with eczema.